LungCellAtlas/HLCA_reproducibility/notebooks/3_atlas_extension/README.md

 This folder has all notebooks related to the HLCA extension (i.e. mapping of (disease) datasets onto the HLCA core), plus downstream analyses.

-Below, we will list which figures and tables from the paper are generated in these notebooks.
+Below, we list which figures and tables from the paper are generated in these notebooks.

 Main figures:<br>
 5a-b: 06_Meyer_2021_label_transfer_analysis<br>